-The precondition ensures that one and only one of the conditions is satisfied on entry to the subprogram.
-The postcondition ensures that for the condition that was True on entry, the corresponding consequence is True on exit.
+The precondition ensures that one and only one of the case guards is satisfied on entry to the subprogram.
+The postcondition ensures that for the case guard that was True on entry, the corresponding consequence is True on exit.
 Other consequence expressions are not evaluated.